bespoyasov/testing-workshop/README.md

 # Testing React Applications in Practice

-In this workshop we will write a currency converter and cover it with tests.
+In this workshop, we will write a currency converter and cover it with tests.
 In the workshop, we will discuss how to:

 - Extract and test business logic using pure functions;
 - Divide the code into modules so that it's easy to test them;